 Since its formation in the late 1990s, The Ocean Project has grown from a handful of founding North American aquariums into the world’s most extensive network for advancing ocean education and action.
-Our growing network includes approximately 2,000 partner aquariums, zoos, science, technology, and natural history museums, and other education and conservation organizations, agencies, and institutions in all 50 U.S. states and 80 other countries that together serve more than 400 million visitors each year.
-The Ocean Project seeks to complement and build upon the work of existing institutions and organizations, strategically connecting and collaborating for positive change.
+Our growing network includes approximately 2,000 partner aquariums, zoos, science, technology, and natural history museums, and other education and conservation organizations, agencies, and institutions in 100 countries that together serve more than 400 million visitors each year.
+The Ocean Project seeks to complement and add value to the work of existing institutions and organizations, strategically connecting and collaborating for positive change.

 Strategies for Achieving our Mission

-Through cutting-edge communications research and building strong collaborations with ZAMs, The Ocean Project aims to spur a significant increase in successful ocean and climate conservation efforts.
+Through cutting-edge communications research and building strong collaborations with zoos, aquariums, and museums (ZAMs), The Ocean Project aims to spur a significant increase in successful ocean and climate conservation efforts.
 Our Partners are the leading gatekeepers in providing the public with experiences that engage them, inspire them to take action at home and in their communities, and increase their understanding of science and conservation.
 Thus, we focus our resources on reaching and leveraging frontline ZAM staff, challenging and helping them to more effectively communicate and educate with their onsite and online visitors for conservation outcomes.
 Specifically, we:

 • Lead a cutting-edge communications research initiative on public attitudes and motivations regarding the ocean, climate change, and related environmental issues